 Additionally, if you aren’t confident in your ability to stretch canvas on a frame yourself you are setting yourself up for failure, because painting on a badly stretched canvas feels terrible.

 That is why some professional artists use a canvas roll.
-This allows them to stretch it on a custom frame, which is particularly useful if you need a canvas in an uncommon size or shape.
+This allows them to stretch it on a custom frame, which is particularly useful if don’t want to use a standard canvas size.

 If stretched canvas is too expensive and you don’t know how to stretch it yourself, you might also consider painting on a canvas panel or a canvas pad.